jdefrancesco/dskDitto/README.md

 DskDitto is a tiny utility written in Go that helps identify duplicate/useless files on your machine in only a matter of seconds.
 It is highly concurrent, and efficient.
 The project is still in it's infancy so many features are yet to be implemented.
-I wouldn't use the tool until I complete the currently standing TODO list.

 ## TODO

-* Increase Soft Limit in dfs for num of open file desc
-* Add power of two constant
+See TODO.txt

 **WARNING:** Although in the future this tool will be cross-platform, I have only been testing/developing it on macOS.